ahernp/angular-django/README.md

 When the site is first visited, the Angular 2 application is downloaded and runs to render the initial page.
 All the other page content is downloaded in the background so that clicks on internal links can be serviced by the SPA without further recourse to the backend.

-Feedreader, an RSS reader is also available.
+Feedreader, an RSS reader, is also available.
 Its content is also downloaded in the background and the server polled hourly to check for updates.

 Logged in users gain access to additional controls to edit the markdown content and feedreader subscriptions.